 “It doesn’t matter,” Aiva said, turning the journal over.
 “Listen, Kay, I have to go.
 I’ll talk to you tomorrow.”

 She pulled the journal out.
 It was the same size and shape as Hartley’s, with no name or marking on its cover.
 Aiva flicked through the book, scanning the pages of her own notes, gathered over years of training.
-Theresa Morgenstern had taught her daughters everything she knew about demons.
+Theresa Morgenstern had taught her daughters everything she knew about demons and every other paranormal creature that walked the Earth.
 Passing down knowledge learnt from her mother.

-Aiva looked over the text; spells and incantations, exorcisms and summonings.
+Aiva looked over the text: spells and incantations, exorcisms and summonings.
 She flicked through until she found a spell for scrying.
-She hadn’t attempted any such thing since before her mother had died.
+She hadn’t attempted any such thing since her mother died.

 Moving to the table, Aiva spread out a map of the wider Dublin area, then retrieved a crystal pendant from her drawer.
 On the back of the map, Aiva drew a pentacle, with symbols copied from her notebook in each of the five points.
-Holding the crystal by the end of its chain above the map, Aiva placed her other hand on Hartley’s journal.
+Holding the crystal above the map by the end of its chain, Aiva placed her other hand on Hartley’s journal.

 It took her a few minutes to slip into the trance necessary for scrying.
 It was something that had once come easily to her, but two years out of practice had taken its toll.
 At last, Aiva felt the trance come over her.
 As well as the dizzying sense that the floor had dissolved beneath her feet, and that the air in the room was slowly turning solid, Aiva felt a tight pain behind her eyes, making them water.
 She closed her eyes and clenched her jaw against the sensation of having the air pulled from her lungs.